lgmorand/workshop-aca/_entries/05-01 intro.md

 parent-id: lab-4
 ---

-In this lab, you have a NodeJS application that the Queue Reader app needs to send messages to.
+In this lab, you need to roll out an update of your application.

 ### Requirements

-- The Queue Reader app needs to connect directly to it over HTTP
-- They need to communicate securely with mTLS
+You need a coordinated with no-down-time upgrade:

+- You need to smoke test changes in production before sending live traffic (Blue/green)
+- You need to gradually shift traffic to a new version of your application (canary deployment)
-- I need tracing and observability to help me monitor the application
+- You need to ensure only the latest version of your application is live at any moment in time